Performances

 Hello, America: Letters to Us, from Us

-BRITTANY GREEN, Letters to America (ACO Co-commission, developed via EarShot CoLABoratory)
+BRITTANY J. GREEN, Letters to America (World Premiere, ACO Co-commission, developed via EarShot CoLABoratory)

-KITE, Wičhínčala Šakówin (ACO Commission, developed via EarShot CoLABoratory)
+KITE, Cosmologyscape: Carnegie Hall (World Premiere, ACO Commission, developed via EarShot CoLABoratory)

-Commemorating the 250th anniversary of the Declaration of Independence, we focus on artists’ musical open letters to America, which reflect narratives around the summer homes of turn-of-the-century Black folk; dreams; unspoken emotions; rituals of celebration; and the connection between the historic and current patriotism of Black American women.
+To commemorate the 250th anniversary of the Declaration of Independence as part of Carnegie Hall's United in Sound festival, we invite written and musical open letters to America, which reflect narratives around the summer homes of turn-of-the-century Black folk, Lakota Dream Kit symbology, unspoken emotions, rituals of celebration, and the writings of historic and current Black American women.

 Carnegie Hall